philljj/wolfssl-examples/pq/stateful_hash_sig/README.md

 This directory contains:

-- A simple example that uses wolfCrypt LMS/HSS hooks to sign and verify a message with configurable LMS/HSS parameters.
+- An example that uses wolfCrypt LMS/HSS to sign and verify a message with configurable LMS/HSS parameters.
 Requires wolfssl with `--enable-lms`.

-- An example that uses wolfCrypt XMSS/XMSS^MT hooks to sign and verify a message with a configurable XMSS/XMSS^MT parameter string.
+- An example that uses wolfCrypt XMSS/XMSS^MT to sign and verify a message with a configurable XMSS/XMSS^MT parameter string.
 Requires wolfssl with `--enable-xmss`.

+By default these examples use the wolfCrypt LMS and XMSS implementations (`wc_lms.c`, `wc_lms_impl.c`, `wc_xmss.c`, `wc_xmss_impl.c`), which are more performant and configurable.
+Also, these implementations benefit significantly from `--enable-intelasm` and `--enable-armasm`.

+If you want to use the old external integrations LMS/XMSS implementations (`ext_lms.c`, `ext_xmss.c`), see the section "Building the External Integration examples".

 ## Signing and Verifying a Message with LMS/HSS